Want to help out Pocketables and our audience? Good! Let’s continue.

 We cover things people interested in things listed above might be interested in, and occasionally we bring on an editor with new interests who may take the site in a slightly different direction.

-Does a guest post on how the Zika virus is influencing stock prices in the farm wholesale sector work for us?
+Does a guest post on how the Novel Coronavirus is influencing stock prices in the farm wholesale sector work for us?
 No.

 An IQ comparison chart between various users of phones?
 No. those are generally fake and just divisive.